-Who doesn’t love a good noodle bowl every now and again?
+Who doesn't love a good noodle bowl now and again?

-My dad goes cuckoo-cachoo over this dish, it is his by far his most favorite recipe I make, and since I went home to Charleston this past week for a follow-up appt for my back, I made this for him because he begs for it nearly the entire 6 hour car ride home.
+My dad goes cuckoo-cachoo over this dish, it is his by far his favorite recipe I make.
+Since I went home to Charleston this past week for a follow-up appt for my back, I made this for him because he begs for it nearly the entire 6-hour car ride home.

 Isn't that special?